Production of Jurassic World: Trevorrow and Connolly

 Trevorrow and Connolly retained Spielberg's three ideas, although Trevorrow felt the concept of trained raptors was, in its original form, too extreme and had to be "pulled way, way, way back".
-A few months after being hired, Trevorrow read through each of the previous drafts for the film.
-Trevorrow said each previous draft "tried to do something different" from the earlier films in the series.
+Trevorrow read most of the earlier drafts for the project, starting a few months after he was hired.
+He said each draft "tried to do something different" from the earlier films in the series.
 Trevorrow called Sayles's initial draft "fascinating in a lot of ways.
 There were a lot of things I loved about it.
 It was properly bonkers.
 In a way, I aspired for our film, in its fearlessness and willingness, to go there".
 Trevorrow further stated that he was "interested in what the Sayles script was trying to do because it was so daring.
 It was trying to set a tone for how far forward we needed to push".
-However, he felt that each of the previous scripts "took us too far forward with man's progressions with dinosaurs".
+However, he felt that the previous scripts "took us too far forward with man's progressions with dinosaurs".
 Owen's relationship with raptors was inspired by real-life relationships between humans and dangerous animals such as lions and alligators.
 In their first appearance in the film, the raptors are ordered not to eat a live pig in their enclosure; Trevorrow said that this "was as far as we should be able to go" with the concept of trained raptors.

-Trevorrow and Connolly did not want to include previous characters in the new film without a good reason for their return to the series; they considered Dr. Henry Wu, the scientist responsible for recreating dinosaurs, a logical choice.
-In the first novel, Henry Wu had a much larger role, which was trimmed down for the film adaptation.
+Trevorrow and Connolly did not want to include previous characters in the new film without a good reason for their return; they considered Dr. Henry Wu, the scientist responsible for recreating dinosaurs, a logical choice.
+In the first novel, Wu had a much larger role, which was trimmed down for the film adaptation.
 Trevorrow said that the characters Alan Grant, Ian Malcolm, and Ellie Sattler were not included in the script because "I respect those actors too much to shoehorn them into this story for my own sentimental reasons.
 Jurassic Park isn't about the bad luck of three people who keep getting thrown into the same situation.
 The only reason they'd go back to that island is if the screenwriters contrived a reason for them to go".
 Trevorrow said viewers could feel nostalgia without having an actor reprise a role after so many years, which he believed "might make you feel old and remind you that you're on a slow march towards death, like the rest of us!"
+An image of Malcolm does briefly appear twice in the film, shown on a fictional book written by the character.
+The park's visitor center also features a statue of Hammond, who died prior to the film's events.